hollisma/hollisis.me/content/blog/hey-look-a-blog.md

 Another benefit of writing a blog is that I'll be able to write in my own "voice."
-I'm not sure what that means yet, but I assume it has something to do with becoming a more refined individual, which is good.
-I have a tendency to overthink, so there'll probably be a lot of nuance in the posts that don't initially make sense.
-In any case, I'll try to exercise and experiment with my vocal cords and write in a tone that suits me, which is probably something like a really informal, somewhat inconsistent meta commentary of a caveman documenting his search for a needle in a forest.
+I'm not sure what that means yet, but I assume it has something to do with becoming a more refined individual, which sounds ok.
+I have a tendency to overthink, so there'll probably be a lot of nuance in the writing that doesn't initially make sense.
+In any case, I'll try to exercise and experiment with my vocal cords and write in a tone that suits me, which is probably something like a really informal, somewhat inconsistent meta commentary of a caveman documenting his search for a needle in an overgrown forest.